thaitype/nammatham/docs/how-it-work.md

 From the above reasons, we want go get type when `Context` object already injected by Azure Functions runtime.
 So, we decided to design 1 azure function per a single class which extends `BaseFunction`, and allow only implement azure function handler inside `execute` method only.

 The  `BaseFunction` will accept type of function bindings config when creating this object, the `Context` object will know the exact type, by using `this.context`.
-This can make the azure function class below more cleaner and simple.
+This can make the azure function class below cleaner and simple.

 ```ts
 import { BaseFunction, Binding, functionName } from 'nammatham';